Author Bio: Dr. Sanusi Umar MD is the author of this article.

 One key feature of the needle is that two different textures, flat and rough, can be applied with the same needle.
 The rough texture is meant to hold and collect the excess pigment that would otherwise destroy the visual result of the procedure.

 Given the specifics of the procedure above, it is clear that trichopigmentation is injections of ink into the skin.
 These injections may seem similar to tattooing, but it is not tattooing.

-While tattoo pigment can be applied to the skin to form designs and images, it is not the ideal choice to create the appearance of closely shaven hair density.
+While tattoo pigment can be applied to the skin to form designs and images, it is not ideal for creating the appearance of closely shaven hair density.
 Tattoo ink is placed much deeper in the dermis layer and increases the likelihood of discoloration and pigment appearing blue or green over time.

-Those seriously considering the option of pigmentation as an aid to reverse the appearance of hair loss should seek the help of specialized hair loss experts instead of turning to their local tattoo parlor.
+Those seriously considering the option of pigmentation to reverse the appearance of hair loss should seek the help of specialized hair loss experts instead of turning to their local tattoo parlor.

 Trichopigmentation and Pattern Baldness

-Trichopigmentation can be performed to create an effect of a shaved head, with hair appearing to grow back, and improving the density of hair.
+Trichopigmentation can be performed to create an effect of a shaved head, with hair appearing to grow back and improving hair density.
 The procedure gives the appearance of hair growing up through the scalp by placing pigment strategically across the scalp.
-You can see a closeup photo of this below.
+You can see a close-up photo of this below.

 Alternatively, the pigment can be placed in the thinning areas of the scalp to give the appearance of a fuller, denser head of hair.
 This would be achieved by creating a larger concentration of pigment points.

-Another variable that must be taken into account is skin color.
-The use of scalp tattooing on darker skin looks far more realistic in comparison with a patient with a fair skin tone.
+Another variable that Providers must take into account is skin color.
+The use of scalp tattooing on darker skin looks far more realistic than a patient with a fair skin tone.